Thomas Brassey, 1st Earl Brassey: Sailing

-At the age of 79 Brassey sailed his yacht Sunbeam to Mudros Bay in order to support the troops as a hospital ship during the Gallipoli Campaign.
+At the age of 79 Brassey sailed his yacht Sunbeam to Moudros Bay as a hospital ship for the Gallipoli campaign.

 Honours and awards

 Brassey was President of the Royal Statistical Society from 1879 to 1880.
 He was conferred with Honorary Membership of the Institution of Engineers and Shipbuilders in Scotland in 1891.
 Following his return from Australia, he was President of the London Chamber of Commerce 1901–1902.
 He served as Lord Warden of the Cinque Ports from 1908 to 1913.

 He was appointed a Knight Grand Cross of the Order of the Bath in 1906 and made Viscount Hythe, of Hythe in the County of Kent, and Earl Brassey in 1911.

 He was commissioned as a 2nd Lieutenant in the part-time 6th (Hastings) Cinque Ports Artillery Volunteer Corps on 1 June 1861, and was later the captain of the 9th (Pevensey) Cinque Ports AVC.
 He was appointed Honorary Colonel of the successor unit, the 2nd Cinque Ports Artillery Volunteers on 2 December 1891.

 King David Kalākaua of Hawaii bestowed on Brassey the honour "Knight Commander of the Royal Order of Kalākaua".